DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

             Navigation.PushAsync(new ItemDetailPage(tempGuid));
         }
     ```
-    In the `ItemsPage.xaml` file use following format and bindings
+    In the `ItemsPage.xaml` file use following format and bindings.
+Please note that the order of the  paramenters matters.

     ```xaml
     <ListView x:Name="ItemsListView"